NaoCraftLab/foggypalegarden/README.md

             // incorrect - { "biomeIdIn": ["minecraft:desert"], "difficultyIn": ["HARD"] }
             "condition": {

-                // (optional) list of dimensions where this binding is applied "dimensionIn": [""],
+                // (optional) list of dimensions where this binding is applied (for example, "minecraft:overworld") "dimensionIn": [""],

-                // (optional) list of biomes where this binding is applied "biomeIdIn": [""],
+                // (optional) list of biomes where this binding is applied (for example, "minecraft:desert") "biomeIdIn": [""],

                 // (optional) biome temperature range where this binding is applied